The Crutchfield Vehicle Research Team

 Most car audio sites check the size of the radio and that's about it.
 These guys check the size of the radio, then they check the shape of the dash, the depth of each vehicle's radio cavity, and any possible obstructions in the cavity that might come into play when you try to install a new receiver.
 They also test the dash kits and wiring harness adapters that are needed to install your new stereo gear.

-Around 150 cars go through the full research process each year, and numerous others roll into the shop when the guys need to take a quick look at a factory system they haven't seen.
+Around 150 cars go through the full research process each year, and numerous others roll into the shop when the guys need to take a quick look at a factory system they haven't seen before.
 For a garage that doesn't do oil changes, it's an incredibly busy place.

 Is all of this a little over-the-top?
 Maybe, but as the old saying goes, "Nothing succeeds like excess."
-Part of the reason for Crutchfield's success over the years has been our dedication to doing what some would say is excessive amounts of research on the gear we sell.
+Part of the reason for Crutchfield's success over the years has been our dedication to doing an incredible amount of research on the gear we sell.
 And yes, it is a bit excessive, we suppose, but it's what we do.

 Lots of data, lots of benefits